-As demonstrated from the graphs above, our model location of Brockton has a large target market within the City itself, as well as the immediate neighboring cities/town.
+As demonstrated from the graphs above, our model location of Abington has a large target market, as well as the immediate neighboring cities/town.
 In just these 10 cities/towns the rough market share would be around 99,060 people.